ArctosDB/documentation-wiki/_documentation/coordinates.markdown

 GeoLocate is called as a web service by applications within Arctos.

 Coordinates are stored with collecting events and with locality, both optional.
-Collecting event coordinates are “verbatim” and should reflect some data associated with specimen events.
+Collecting event coordinates are "verbatim" and should reflect some data associated with specimen events.
 Locality coordinates are part of georeferences, and may be standardizations or corrections of, or additions to verbatim coordinates.

 Any locality has zero or one coordinate assertions.
-“Unaccepted coordinates” are handled by having multiple specimen events referencing multiple localities.
+"Unaccepted coordinates" are handled by having multiple specimen events referencing multiple localities.

 Data Entry has (for brevity) one place for coordinate information, and